Ragyudy/yalebadminton/README.md

-# Yale Badminton's (Un)official Website
+# Yale Badminton's Official Website

-Started this on the metro north from NH to NY because I had nothing better to do.
-Also because our official website is old lol.
+Our last official website was kinda old and I didn't know what else to do on the metro-north, so I made this :) Still unfinished, but I try to work on it whenever I have time!
+Hopefuly the next time I update the readme, the website will be done ;-;
+-Grady

 This website was made with React + Typescript + Vite.